calipho-sib/nextprot-parsers/README.md

 Installation
 ------------

-Configure your Scala Eclipse IDE by running `sbt eclipse` on the modules you want to add
+Configure your Scala Eclipse IDE by running `st eclipse` on the modules you want to add

 Deployment
 ----------